Killing of Saadia Mebarek

-Saadia Mebarek, who died on May 25, 1960, was an Algerian woman arrested, tortured and killed by French soldiers during the Algerian war.
+Saadia Mebarek, who died on May 25, 1960, was an Algerian woman arrested, tortured and killed by French soldiers during the Algerian War.

 Biography

-She married to Mohamed Kader, a crane operator, and was pregnant when she was arrested in Algiers on May 24, 1960.
+She married Mohamed Kader, a crane operator, and was pregnant when she was arrested in Algiers on May 24, 1960.
 Her husband filed a complaint two days later Saadia was found dead in the early morning of May 25.
 She was brought on a stretcher, by a French soldier, to the Mustapha Pacha hospital.

 Investigation, research and trial

 Official report

 On June 3, 1960, President Charles de Gaulle asked Prime Minister Michel Debré to initiate an investigation: "The facts denounced are of particular gravity. [...]
 It goes without saying that if torture is established, exemplary sanctions will have to be taken”.
 According to the army report transmitted on June 11 by Minister Pierre Messmer, Saadia Mebarek was suspected, along with four other women, of "abstentionist propaganda for the cantonal elections", in a context where the National Liberation Front called for the 'abstention.The trial of an active lieutenant and two reserve second lieutenants suspected of having tortured Saadia Mebarek to death.